-In this session an innovative EbA approach for

-coastal protection was presented.
+In this session an innovative EbA approach for coastal protection was presented.

-So far, more than 330 ha have been restored with native and well-adapated species, with a survival rates of approx. 90%.
-With a shoreline of 3,000 km and more than 760,000 ha degraded coastal forests, there is a massive potential for upscaling to increase climate resilience!
+So far, more than 330 ha have been planted with native and well-adapated species, with a survival rates of app.
+90%.
+With a shoreline of 3,000 km and more than 760,000 ha degraded coastal forests, there is a massive potential for upscaling.